ITrust/angular-xmlrpc/README.md

 How to use it ?
 ---------------

+First of all, add in you application a dependency :

+    angular.module('MyApp', ['xml-rpc']);

 This is an AngularJS service, you can use it in your application as any other service.

     angular.module('MyApp.services', [])